synfinatic/sv650sds/Readme.md

 ========

-SDS (Suzuki Diagnostics System) is a KWP-2000 (sometimes known as K-Line or ISO-14230) protocol running at 10,400 baud.
+SDS (Suzuki Diagnostics System) is a KWP-2000 (sometimes known as K-Line or ISO-14230) protocol running at 10,400 baud/8n1.
 While the ISO spec covers the physical signaling and general protocol, the actual messages and their meaning are left up to the manufacturer to define and impliment.